openmessaging/openchaos/README.md

       Drivers list. eg.: driver-rocketmq/rocketmq.yaml
     -f, --fault
-      Fault type to be injected. eg: noop, minor-kill, major-kill, random-kill, random-partition, partition-majorities-ring, bridge,
+      Fault type to be injected. eg: noop, minor-kill, major-kill, random-kill, fixed-kill, random-partition, fixed-partition,
-      random-loss, minor-suspend, major-suspend, random-suspend
+      partition-majorities-ring, bridge, random-loss, minor-suspend,
+      major-suspend, random-suspend, fixed-suspend
       Default: noop
     -i, --fault-interval
-      Fault execution interval. eg: 30
+      Fault injection interval. eg: 30
       Default: 30
+    --fault-nodes
+      The nodes need to be fault injection.
+The nodes are separated by semicolons. eg: n1;n2;n3  Note: this parameter must be used with fixed-xxx faults such as fixed-kill, fixed-partition, fixed-suspend.
     -h, --help
       Help message
     --install
       Whether to install program.
 It will download the installation package on each cluster node.
-When you first use openmessaging-chaos to test a distributed system, it should be true.
+When you first use OpenMessaging-Chaos to test a distributed system, it should be true.
       Default: false
     -t, --limit-time